edwardgaudio/boiler-redux-node-sequilize/README.md

 ***

-### Roadmap

- - [x] Base boilerplate design off of "react-transform-boilerplate"
- - [x] Begin work on a complementary Yeoman generated package
- - [x] Implement Redux
- - [x] Implement Redux DevTools
- - [x] Optional Redux Logger Middleware is included (pop open console to see logging)
- - [x] Conditional require statements of `configureStore.js` and `Root.js` - based on whether user is in development or production environments
- - [ ] Clean up Redux actions, reducers, constants
- - [ ] Add basic styles and enable webpack compilation of CSS/SASS
- - [ ] Provide additional documentation and example of pushing to production

-***

 ### Style Guide

 Code style can be a tricky subject - I've instead decided to rely on the ever trustworthy configurations that AirBnb follows!